Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Conclusion

 \section{Conclusion}

-We introduced a geometry-conditioned, structure-preserving implicit neural PDE solver, that achieves comparable in-distribution inference to state-of-the-art techniques and distinct advantages for out-of-distribution inference on unseen geometries.
-This capability stems from explicit enforcement of conservation laws and boundary conditions by construction.
+We introduced a geometry-conditioned, structure-preserving implicit neural PDE solver, that achieves competitive in-distribution accuracy and distinct advantages for out-of-distribution inference on unseen geometries.
+This results from explicit enforcement of conservation laws and boundary conditions by construction.
 While demonstrated on 2D steady-state problems, the framework extends naturally to 3D.
-We position this work as a step toward physics- and geometry-aware foundation models that couple learned operators with domain knowledge to enable design automation; for design, extrapolation to unseen geometries is the endeavor, and therefore one cannot assume the optimal geometry was seen during training.
+We position this work as a step toward physics and geometry-aware foundation models that couple learned operators with domain knowledge.
+Geometry generalization is essential for design applications, where the geometries of interest are precisely those not available during training.